 Their last child, George, now a very popular family name, was born in 1937.
 He married Mabel Crowfoot but no more details known, other than George only lived into his late forties.
 Rita Hunter, daughter of Stringer's elder brother Race, was also brought up in Stringer's family.
 See Race's section earlier.

 five brothers, reaching the age of eighty seven.
-He died a year after Franz during the first quarter of 1972.
+He died a year after Franz, in April 1972.
 By this time, Stringer was living in the

 George Suart Hunter 1888-1918

 He enlisted with the Army Service

 It is more than likely that he served with one of the Horsed Transport Companies given his previous experience.
 At its peak the ASC numbered 10,547 officers and 315,334 men.
 The main role of the ASC was transport, they were responsible for the movement of all supplies required by the Army, including food, fuel, ammunition, horses, clothing and equipment.
 Although never directly involved in trench holding, raids or attacks, these were the men who operated at munition and supply dumps just behind the lines.
-The ASC suffered 20,000 casualties in WW1.This newsclip gives a fascinating insight into the ASC's work. http://www.britishpathe.com/record.php?id=75429
+The ASC suffered 20,000 casualties in WW1.This news clip gives a insight into the ASC's work. http://www.britishpathe.com/record.php?id=75429

 George didn’t marry and died from war wounds on the 10th of November 1918.
-He was buried in Caudry British Cemetery, Nord, France, grave I. B. 19. (above left) His family were presented with his 1914 Star, British War & Victory Medal in the immediate post-war years (above right)The Kilkenny Moderator of 20/11/1918 ran George's obituary, which noted that his father had been manager of Kilkenny Woolen Mills, and that George had been on holiday in Germany when the Great War broke out, but managed to get out with one of his brothers and enlisted at York in September 1914.
+He was buried in Caudry British Cemetery, Nord, France, grave I. B. 19. (above left) His family were presented with his 1914 Star, British War & Victory Medal in the immediate post-war years (above right)The Kilkenny Moderator of 20/11/1918 ran George's obituary, which noted ... "his father had been manager of Kilkenny Woolen Mills, and that George had been on holiday in Germany when the Great War broke out, but managed to get out with one of his brothers and enlisted at York in September 1914.
 He was later commissioned and was mortally wounded while leading his company into action on 5/11/1918, attd to 13th Battalion Rifle Brigade.
 His father was noted as being a Councillor for Leeds and his uncle as the late Dr. W.A.
-Hunter, MP for
+Hunter, MP for North Aberdeen."

 Franz Rudolf Hunter 1890-1971– see his life story in the Chaddock-Lowndes section.

-John Boddie c1787 and Margaret Youle 1791-1862
+John Boddie 1787 and Margaret Youle 1791-1862

 Margaret now a widow and living alone at 76, Chapel Street in the Old Machar

 THE CHILDREN OF JOHN BODDIE AND MARGARET YOULE

 Margaret Boddie 1818 - 1899